christophercliff/metalsmith-fingerprint/README.md

 The plugin does two things:

 1. create a duplicate of `index.css` with a fingerprinted filename
-2. creates a `fingerprint` object on the Metalsmith metadata
+2. create a `fingerprint` object on the Metalsmith metadata

-Now you can access the `fingerprint` object in your Handlebars template:
+The `fingerprint` object is accessible from the Handlebars template:

 ```html
 <link href="{{ fingerprint['css/index.css'] }}" rel="stylesheet" type="text/css" />
 ```

-And the rendered HTML will reference the fingerprinted file name:
+And the template renders the fingerprinted filename:

 ```html
 <link href="css/index-724af9dd72a48c18dd570790c2445fb4.css" rel="stylesheet" type="text/css" />